What is Brazil's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

 Brazil has developed a policy framework to support high levels of biofuel use, primarily ethanol and biodiesel.3 Around 85% of light duty vehicles in Brazil are flex-fuel, meaning they can run on any mix of ethanol and petrol.
-These fuels primarily rely on biofuels from sugarcane and soybeans, with the production of both of these driving deforestation.4,5
+These fuels primarily rely on biofuels from sugarcane and soybeans, with the production of both driving deforestation.4,5

 Brazil's transport sector direct CO₂ emissions (from energy demand)